octalmage/gatsby-plugin-sentry/README.md

 ];
 ```

-Now `Sentry` is availble in global window object. so you can use it in `react 16` like:
+Now `Sentry` is available in global window object. so you can use it in `react 16` like:

 ```javascript
 export default class ErrorBoundary extends React.Component {